FlanderDev/FlanderDev/README.md

 ### To be honest idk what i'm doing here

 ## I'm a computer enthusiast and love understanding and working with software.
-- 🔭 Currently working on a bot for [discord]!
+- 🔭 Trainee at a decently sized merch company (and loving it)!
-- 🌱 Languages: A bit of JS a bit more Python and hopfully much much more C# 🤣
+- 🌱 Languages: A bit of JS, a bit Python, some Java and a metric f*ck of C# & dotNet 🤣
-- 🥅 2021 Goals: Contribute to more coding projects.
+- 🥅 2022 Goals: Contribute to more coding projects.
 - ⚡ Fun fact: I love to play sports and yet i am lazy as hell